 It is ridiculous!
-The iPad Pro 2018 is priced on unsaid promises.
+The price of the iPad Pro 2018 is based on unspoken promises.
 I have always believed Apple should have released a different operating system for the iPad Pro series.
-I have expected this since 2015.
-Nothing has happened.
+I have expected this since 2015, but nothing has happened.

-It’s very accurate, recognises my face from any angle, which is impressive.
-After a while it becomes annoying though.
-The ergonomics applied to the placement of the camera: terrible.
+It’s very accurate; it recognises my face from any angle, which is impressive.
+After a while, it becomes annoying, though.
+The ergonomics applied to the placement of the camera — terrible.

 I constantly get reminded to remove my hand from the camera.
-This is making me miss touch ID.
-No matter where I sit or what I do, I fidget too much to use face ID on this new iPad pro.
-That would be fine and dandy if I used the iPad once every week perhaps.
+This is making me miss Touch ID.
+No matter where I sit or what I do, I fidget too much to use Face ID on this new iPad Pro.
+That would be fine and dandy if I used the iPad once a week, perhaps.
 But I use mine every day, picking it up multiple times a day even!

 In my opinion, it has more inconveniences than advantages.
-My accessories (from my older iPad pro and my iPhone) immediately rendered useless!
+My accessories (from my older iPad Pro and my iPhone) were immediately rendered useless!
 Is Apple trying to force us to buy newer, pricer accessories?
 It sure feels like it!

 The USB-C port on the iPad Pro 2018 doesn’t connect to my Windows laptop without an adapter.
 Are you kidding me?

-I am having a very hard time finding positives for this iPad pro.
-Except for its impressive specs that no app in Appstore actually needs!
+I am having a very hard time finding positives for this iPad Pro.
+Except for its impressive specs that no app on App Store actually needs!
 Oh wait… THAT’S NOT A POSITIVE!!!